canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Copyright

 The [Copyright Act](http://laws-lois.justice.gc.ca/eng/acts/C-42/index.html) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty (Section 12).
+This applies to source code.

 However, Government of Canada employees have moral rights in the works they create, unless they choose to waive these rights (Section 14.1).

+Use your Government of Canada email address for contributions.

 #### Appropriate Government of Canada Copyright Identification